The Mating Call: Plot

 Leslie Hatton, a poor farmer, becomes a captain and a war hero in World War I. While on a leave, he secretly marries Rose, the "village belle", but he only has time for a few kisses and a hug before he has to return to the fighting.
-After the Armistice, Major Hatton comes home, only to be told by Marvin Swallow that his wife's parents have had their marriage annulled, as she was not of age.
+After the Armistice, Major Hatton comes home, only to be told by Marvin Swallow that his wife's parents have had the marriage annulled, as she was not of age.
 Rose married wealthy Lon Henderson and the couple went abroad.
 Les returns to farming.

 One day, the Hendersons return.
 Rose, disillusioned by Lon's repeated infidelity, throws herself at Les.
 He weakens and embraces her, but then Lon shows up.
 The two men struggle when Lon pulls out a gun.
-No one is hurt, and Les invents a French wife on her way to the farm so he will be left alone.
+No one is hurt, and Les invents a French wife on her way to the farm so they will leave him alone.

 He goes to Ellis Island in search of a real wife.
 An official directs him to Catherine and her parents, poor would-be immigrants who are facing deportation.
 He offers to marry her in exchange for the family being allowed to settle in America.
 Her parents strongly oppose the bargain, but she accepts.
 That night, Catherine is prepared to share her bed with her husband, but sensing her resigned attitude, Les decides at the last minute to sleep alone in another room.
 They gradually fall in love.

 Meanwhile, Lon decides to break off his affair with young Jessie Peebles.
 When Marvin asks her to marry him, she asks for a little time to consider.
 Les later finds her lifeless body in a pond on his farm.
 Lon, a member of the local Ku Klux Klan-like Order, insinuates that Les must have had something to do with Jessie's suicide.
 Les is taken at gunpoint to face vigilante justice.
 The head of the Order sends for Lon, but decides in his absence that the evidence is overwhelming, and Les is tied up and whipped.
 The men sent to fetch Lon find him dead in his office and Marvin hiding with a gun.
 They take him back to the Order meeting.
 He denies having killed Lon and produces Lon's love letters to Jessie, exonerating Les.
 The head of the Order rules that, even if Marvin did not kill Lon, he would have been justified to do so.
 One of his men stages it to look like suicide.
 (Judge Peebles, Jessie's father, is shown at home, unloading and cleaning his gun.
 One cartridge has been discharged.)